PolySync/oscc/README.md

 cd build
 ```

-To generate Makefiles, tell `cmake` which vehicle to build for by supplying the
+To generate Makefiles, tell `cmake` which vehicle and board to build for by supplying the
 appropriate build flag:

 | Vehicle         | Flag             |